-At Lincoln Road, Robert Wennett, a private real estate developer and art collector, had the desire to solve a critical urban problem in Miami Beach – parking.
-Having 20 years worth of experience in real estate, Wennett was looking to create a ‘civic building’ that was just not for commercial profit, but one that would also be a fitting legacy he could leave behind.
-After interviewing a slew of architects, he enlisted the Swiss architectural practice, Herzog & de Meuron, to take up the task of reinventing the quintessential parking garage into an entity that would both be identifiable and accessible to local residents – one that would stir up the social ambience in Miami.
+At Lincoln Road, Robert Wennett, a private real estate developer and art collector, wanted to solve a critical urban problem in Miami Beach – parking.
+With 20 years of experience in real estate, Wennett aimed to create a ‘civic building’—not just for commercial profit but as a lasting legacy.

 If you had free rein with the site it would never have been so interesting.
 Great architecture comes out of the quirkiness of the site – Robert Wennett

-Miami comes with its fair share of facades; so to have a building draw its identity by being unabashedly naked, is such a welcome reprieve that immediately sets it apart.
-The skeletal structure of the design lends it a timeless quality: it seems like it’s still under construction while remaining undeniably ostentatious at the same time.
-The parking garage comes in plates with varying floor to ceiling heights.
-It is these double and triple volume spaces that let the building breathe and enables its to be more than just a parking garage.
-This vision has seen 1111 Lincoln Road host dinner parties, wine tastings, photo shoots, concerts and even weddings.
-Far from being solely utilitarian – it is a car park with a soul!
+The parking garage has plates with varying floor-to-ceiling heights.
+These double—and triple-volume spaces let the building breathe and enable it to be more than just a parking garage.
+This vision has seen 1111 Lincoln Road host dinner parties, wine tastings, photo shoots, concerts, and even weddings.
+It is far from being solely utilitarian—a car park with a soul!

-In a sense there was a deliberate intention to get rid of everything about parking garages that people hate: low ceilings, overhead lights, narrow ramps, ugly pipes and sprinklers.
-In fact, all directional signs are placed on the ground, leaving the overhead surfaces uncluttered and distraction-free.
-It is this intentionality that brought on board Wolff Olins, the brand consultancy behind the Tate Modern’s and 2012 London Olympics brand.
-For 1111 Lincoln Road, a subtle and understated signage design was opted for, leaving the building as honest as it could be.
+This intentionality brought on board Wolff Olins, the brand consultancy behind the Tate Moderns and 2012 London Olympics brands.
+For 1111 Lincoln Road, a subtle and understated signage design was opted for, leaving the building as honest as possible.

 Project Information